-Set high in a beautiful pine forest, 60 kilometres south of the Arctic Circle outside the small village of Harads, are six unique treehouses created by six different architects.
-The Treehotel is unlike any other hotel on earth, mixing modernist, minimalist design and back-to nature values with childhood fantasies of sleeping amongst the treetops.
+Set high in a beautiful pine forest, 60 kilometres south of the Arctic Circle outside the small village of Harads, are seven unique treehouses each created by a different architect.
+This is a hotel unlike any other on earth, mixing modernist, minimalist design and back-to nature values with childhood fantasies of sleeping amongst the treetops.